terramate-io/terramate-docs/cli/reference/blocks/lets.md

 # The `lets` block

-## Usecase

 Use the `lets` block in Terramate to define context-based variables local to the parent block where you declare them.
 Utilize these variables in surrounding attributes or blocks, such as `generate_hcl`, `generate_file`, and `script` blocks.
 The `lets` block achieves cleaner code by preventing global namespace clutter with locally scoped variables.

 ## Arguments

-<variable-name>: The name of the variable to be defined.
+`<variable-name>`: The name of the variable to be defined.
-<expression>: The expression to be evaluated and assigned to the variable.
+`<expression>`: The expression to be evaluated and assigned to the variable.

 ### Syntax